TERMS AND CONDITIONS

 You have a right to:

-(b) Negotiate the terms of the Costs Agreement with us.
+(b) negotiate the terms of this costs agreement with us;

-(h) Request and be provided with a written report of the progress of the Engagement (for which we may charge) or a written report of the legal costs incurred by you to date or to the date of the last account (for which we will not charge).
+(h) request and be provided with a written report of the progress of our engagement (for which we may charge) or a written report of the legal costs incurred by you to date or to the date of the last account (for which we will not charge).